Best Lightweight Folding Mobility Scooter UK (2026)

 The seating was comfortable

-Adding to better facility for heavier users was the seating.
+Another strong aspect, important for for heavier users, was the seating.
 It’s got one of the widest seats on the market, at 55cm.
 And the removable armrests give you still more space, as and when they’re needed.

 Cons and why this lightweight, folding scooter is not for you: